The Truth Premium: The Price of Knowing

 The Evidence Paradox

 Information used to cost money to produce and nothing to distribute.
 Now it costs nothing to produce and everything to verify.
 The economics have inverted completely.
-The only valuable information product is the one that has been confirmed by a human who was physically present.
-In a civilization of ten billion, fewer than two hundred people produce that product.
+In a civilization of ten billion, fewer than two hundred people produce the only information product that has been confirmed by a human who was physically present.
+No institution planned for this.
+No institution knows how to reverse it.

-The three tiers create a hierarchy of understanding more fundamental than wealth.
-An Elite-tier executive and a Dregs scavenger may both know that a building collapsed in Sector 4.
+An elite-tier executive and a Dregs scavenger may both know that a building collapsed in Sector 4.
 The executive knows why, verified by sensors they own.
 The scavenger knows because a trusted friend saw it happen.
 The middle-tier professional read about it in a feed they don't trust.
 Same fact.
 Three entirely different relationships to reality.
+The Great Divergence tracks cognitive and economic stratification.
+The informational stratification is harder to measure because the measurement tools are themselves compromised.

 The Middle Tier Trap